 - Many of our clients have moved to us from larger firms for better value for money.

-Contracts will tend to be a combination of boiler plate or template clauses where lawyers will negotiate over small, but often highly significant legally, adjustments together with schedules, specifications or appendices where detail is paramount.
+We step in and act as your double check.
 The performance obligations should be suitable for your side of the business agreement.
 It is easy with everything else going on to overlook:

 - Who is to do what?;

 - Where, how and when will the contract be performed?;

 - What happens if payment is late or not made?